Shru-0203/IFSD-Project-/README.md

  Features:

-User registration and login with secure authentication Search and filter hotels based on preferences Real-time room availability checking
+1.User registration and login with secure authentication

+2.Search and filter hotels based on preferences

+3.Real-time room availability checking

-Booking confirmation and cancellation options
+4.Booking confirmation and cancellation options

-Admin dashboard for managing rooms, hotels, and users Responsive frontend built with modern UI components
+5.Admin dashboard for managing rooms, hotels, and users

+6.Responsive frontend built with modern UI components